6 October 2016

 When the fellows were not engaged in high-level meetings they were safely escorted through Old Cairo and traditional bazaars to get a better feel of the culture and history that encompasses Egypt and the Greater Middle East today.

 In a time where we far too often echo convenient and often reductionist views of the Middle East or the United States in our respected nations, these fellows had a very rare opportune experience in which they engaged with all tiers of foreign society and revised their understandings and broadened their horizons of “the other.”

 On September 17th all of the fellows from around the Unites States and Middle East reconnected for the United States Program which took place in New York, New Jersey, and Washington, DC.
 The fellows immediately the morning after their arrival launched into another intensive high-level meeting program.

-With 22 fellows selected because of their talent, ambition, and character, we have no doubt that they are on the trajectory to success.
+With 22 Fellows selected for their talent, ambition, and character, we have no doubt that they are on the trajectory to success.

-In that note, it is practice of the Shafik Gabr Foundation (US) to support and empower these worldly and emerging leaders who are now better informed on a global view that is so necessary, vital, and critical for twenty-first century challenges.
-These twenty-two cross-culturally equipped fellows are the future of this land we all inhabit, a land shared and increasingly interconnected, where they will be the ones who will work unified together to solve the trivial questions that remain still unanswered today.
+On that note, it is practice of the Shafik Gabr Foundation (US) to support and empower these worldly and emerging leaders who are now better informed on a global view that is so necessary, vital, and critical for 21st century challenges.
+These 22 cross-culturally equipped fellows are the future of this land we all inhabit, a land shared and increasingly interconnected, where they will be the ones who will work unified together to solve the trivial questions that remain still unanswered today.